CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

     ![](../media/img38.png)

 2. The Visual Studio code is opened on the desktop.
-Edit the below code and update the **OpenAI Key**, **Embedding Model name and GPT Deployment name**, **OpenAI Endpoint**, and **Cognitive Search Endpoint**, values that you have copied and stored in the text file earlier.
+Edit the below code and update the **Azure OpenAI Key**, **Embedding Model name and GPT Deployment name**, **Azure OpenAI Endpoint**, and **Cognitive Search Endpoint**, values that you have copied and stored in the text file earlier.

    ```
       AZURE_OPENAI_API_KEY:'YOUR_OPENAI_KEY' //#Replace it with the OpenAI key.